How To Write A Vision Statement

 Vision is about values and why you do something

-Many people stop with a mission statement, which is typically no longer than a paragraph or two.
+Many people stop with a mission statement, which is typically no longer than a sentence or two.
 It helps employees and owners alike to elaborate on the mission statement by including descriptions or assertions of values, vision, or goals.
 The vision can be presented in narrative form, as bullet points, or as a list.
 Your vision statement may describe how the organization plans to fulfill the mission.
-A vision may also elaborate on the relationship the company is striving to create with the community in which it operates as well as assert moral values.
+A vision may also elaborate on the relationship the company is striving to create with the community in which it operates as well as assert values.

 Get Professional Help Writing a Great Mission Statement

 We are here at missionstatements.com to help you write a great mission statement, vision statement, or anything else you need help crafting to tell the world in words and images about your business or organization.
 Contact us here today.